paralab/Saena_Public/README.md

 There is an example showing how to use Saena in src/main.cpp.
 Most functions are explained there.

+Run this command in the build folder to run example:

+./Saena ../data/81s4x8o1mu1.bin

+Pass any matrix (A) in binary format as the argument to solve the system: Ax = rhs. rhs is generated randomly in this example.
+It is exaplained how to pass rhs in the example.

 ## Nektar++

 To use Saena inside Nektar++ clone this repositoy inside Nektar++/library/MultiRegions/